Chocolate Mint

 Overview

-Chocolate Mint (Mentha × piperita f. citrata ‘Chocolate’) blends refreshing mint with gentle chocolate undertones.
-This easy-going perennial loves moist soil and partial shade, making it ideal for home gardens.
-Its aromatic leaves work beautifully in herbal teas and smoking blends, delivering naturally sweet, smooth flavors.
+Chocolate Mint (Mentha × piperita f. citrata ‘Chocolate’) blends cool mint freshness with subtle chocolate undertones.
+This hardy perennial grows best in moist soil and partial shade.
+Its fragrant leaves work well in herbal teas and smoking blends, delivering a naturally sweet, smooth flavor.1

 Common name(s): Chocolate Mint, Peppermint 'Chocolate', Chocolate Peppermint